 There aren’t many studies looking into consuming kratom and protein powder together.
 While users commonly claim it’s low risk, it’s always a good idea to check with your healthcare provider first before consuming protein powders and kratom at the same time.

-In general, you’ll want to be cautious when mixing kratom with other substances until you’re confident about how your body will respond.
+In general, you’ll want to be cautious when mixing kratom powder extract with other substances until you’re confident about how your body will respond.
 Abusing kratom may interfere with your body’s ability to process proteins properly.

 If you do choose to use protein powder and kratom together, flavored protein powder can help to mask the flavor of kratom powder.
 Both kratom powders and protein powders are versatile, and many of the applications overlap (such as energy bites, breakfast smoothies, or yogurt bowls).